Prolia Side Effects

 Generic Name: denosumab

-Note: This page contains side effects data for the generic drug denosumab.
-It is possible that some of the dosage forms included below may not apply to the brand name Prolia.
+Note: This document contains side effect information about denosumab.
+Some of the dosage forms listed on this page may not apply to the brand name Prolia.

 For the Consumer